Heart of Azeroth Guide for Battle for Azeroth (BfA 8.1.5)

 For the chest slot, it is as follows:

 The Heart of Azeroth levels listed above are in the same order as the ring list we added above this section.
-The Outer Ring requirement caps at Level 16-18 (depending on the gear slot), which is intentional from Blizzard, as they wanted players to unlock the main damage increase from the Outer Ring traits without needing to farm a great deal.
+The Outer-most Ring requirement caps at Level 15 (depending on the gear slot), which is intentional from Blizzard, as they wanted players to unlock the main damage increase from the first Outer Ring without needing to farm a great deal.

 If you have made a mistake in your trait selection, want to swap specs, or have just been hit by a hotfix to a trait, you will no doubt want to change the active traits on your Azerite armour.